ss4301group3/sds-resource-mgt-system/README.md

 npm run dev
 ```
 ## Note - Adding dependencies
-If it's a dev-only dependency, i.e. not meant for use production, add the -D flag, e.g.:
+If it's a dev-only dependency, i.e. not meant for use in production, add the -D flag, e.g.:
 ```
 npm install jest -D
 ```